 “Art does not reproduce the visible but makes visible.”
 It is with this famous phrase that Paul Klee opens a chapter, The Creative Credo, in his book on The Theory of Modern Art.
 A collection of his writings from the 1920s, this publication establishes the fundamentals of modern art, in particular the theoretical foundations for abstraction in painting.
 According to Paul Klee, the role of art is not so much to imitate or reproduce nature, but instead to reveal it.

-By 1944, Gérard Schneider’s choice had already been made a few years beforehand: abstraction was the path he took to pursue his artistic quest.
+By 1944, the painter Gérard Schneider’s choice had already been made a few years beforehand: abstraction was the path he took to pursue his artistic quest.

 During those years marked by the end of global conflict, confronting reality and transcribing it into art was a central issue.
 What could the subject of art be?
 If we consider Paul Klee’s point of view again, the work of art extends our perception of the world beyond ourselves.
 It thus renders the world more visible and can in a way demonstrate the invisible.